popcorntime/popcorntime/.github/CONTRIBUTING.md

 Whether you're a seasoned developer, a designer, a translator, or just someone who wants to test and give feedback - there's a place for you here.

 > [!NOTE]
-> 💡 Looking to set up the project locally?
 > See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on building and running Popcorn Time.

 ## Table of Contents